GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 <walkthrough-enable-apis apis="recommender.googleapis.com"></walkthrough-enable-apis>

-Click **Next** to begin checking if your projects are unattended.
+To begin checking for unattended projects, click **Next**

-## Check for Unattended Project recommendations
+## Check for unattended project recommendations

 ### In your operating project

-To check whether you have an Unattended Project recommendation for your project, paste and run the following code into your Cloud Shell:
+To check whether you have an unattended project recommendation in your project, paste and run the following code into your Cloud Shell:

 ```bash
 operating_project=$(gcloud config get-value project)